IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 ### Download ZIP File and Extract Files

-The first step is to get set up with the deployment files you'll need.
-Download the ZIP file linked in the following table, Azure Download column, for the latest version.
+The first step is to get set up with the deployment files you'll need:

+1. Download the ZIP file linked in the following table, Azure Download column, for the latest version.

 1. Unzip the ZIP file to extract the following files, needed for the deployment: